-With soaring energy prices, the cost of powering a home continues to rise.
-If you’re fed up of paying those astronomical bills, you might have looked into renewable power and, as a result, are likely to have stumbled upon solar power… which, given the UK’s climate, mightn’t be the best option.
+With soaring energy prices, the cost of powering your home continues to rise year on year.
+If you’re fed up with paying astronomical bills, you might have looked into renewable power and might’ve stumbled upon solar power… which, given the UK’s climate, mightn’t be the best option.

 There are two main varieties of domestic wind turbines; freestanding pole and mast-mounted turbines, and roof-mounted ones.
 Though most will be hooked up to the National Grid, you can have stand-alone systems which are used to power batteries.